cs4241-21a/a3-persistence/README.markdown

 The technical achievement did say to implement OAuth, which was done (but that's up to you on how to grade it).

 **2 - Hosting on Heroku:**
 For this project, instead of hosting the site on Glitch, I hosted it on Heroku.
 It's very similar in what actions they use to deploy your app, but I really like their improvements on the Github import, specifically the automatic import and the ability to select which branch you want to deploy from.
+This really came in handy when I finished with the original a2 project and had to switch gears to a3, as I decided to create a branch in case something bad happened.

 ## Design/Evaluation Achievements